tendermint/tendermint/docs/rfc/rfc-000-p2p-roadmap.rst

 Some limitations of the current stack include:

+- heavy reliance on buffering to avoid backups in the flow of components, which is fragile to maintain and can lead to unexpected memory usage patterns and forces the routing layer to make decisions about when messages should be discarded.

 - the current p2p stack relies on convention (rather than the compiler) to enforce the API boundaries and conventions between reactors and the router, making it very easy to write "wrong" reactor code or introduce a bad